ManimCommunity/manim/docs/source/contributing/development.rst

 #.
 Make a pull request (PR) on GitHub.

-   To make the ManimCommunity development team aware of your changes, you can make a PR to the ManimCommunity repository from your fork.
+   In order to make the ManimCommunity development team aware of your changes, you can make a PR to the ManimCommunity repository from your fork.

    ..
 WARNING::